Pathological demand avoidance

-Pathological demand avoidance (PDA), or extreme demand avoidance (EDA), is a behavioral profile characterized by an intense resistance to complying with requests or expectations and extreme efforts to avoid social demands.
-As it is not recognized as an independent syndrome, PDA is not included in criteria or diagnoses listed in the Diagnostic and Statistical Manual of Mental Disorders.
+Pathological demand avoidance (PDA), or extreme demand avoidance (EDA), or persistent drive (for) autonomy (PDA) is a behavioral profile characterized by an intense resistance to complying with requests or expectations and extreme efforts to avoid social demands.
+As it is not recognized as an independent syndrome, PDA is not included in criteria or diagnoses listed in the International Classification of Diseases (ICD-11) or the Diagnostic and Statistical Manual of Mental Disorders.
+PDA is thought to involve a highly sensitive nervous system in which perceived threats—particularly demands or limits on autonomy—can trigger fight, flight, or freeze responses, even when those threats are not obvious to others.
 It is suggested that any expectation or activity, such as brushing teeth or getting ready to leave home to visit a playground, can trigger avoidant behavior.
 If the demand cannot be avoided, a panic attack or a meltdown may ensue.

 Signs and symptoms

 The primary sign is an atypical resistance to normal, everyday social demands.
 For the purposes of PDA, a demand may be presented within a social interaction, or it may involve another direct or implied expectation to cooperate.
 It encompasses things that are interpreted as demands, such as being told to do homework, as well as societal expectations or requests (e.g., someone silently offering to shake hands).
 Individuals with PDA display a resistance to everyday demands in a manner that is obsessive and dramatically beyond typical behavior.
 The resistance to demands may also apply to demands that they make on themselves, such as preparing for a self-chosen favorite activity, and even to internal demands such as hunger or the need to use the restroom.

 When people with PDA perceive a demand, they often use socially strategic tactics to avoid it.
 For example, they may try to ignore the demand or distract the person issuing the demand by changing the subject, offering imaginative excuses, or renegotiating agreements on when the demand will be fulfilled.
 If the demand persists, they may escalate to intentionally shocking behavior, such as (in children) deliberately kicking someone to get out of doing something; shame or remorse for such inappropriate or infantile behavior is often not communicated.

 PDA is a spectrum, meaning its symptoms present differently depending on the individual.
 For example, PDA can be identified as internalized or externalized.
 Someone with internalized PDA may become withdrawn when they are triggered, rely on less obvious social strategies to avoid demands, and even comply in a perfectionistic manner in an attempt to neutralize the threat of the demand.
 Internalized PDA reactions are no less intense than externalized reactions; they are simply more hidden from public view.
 Furthermore, those with internalized PDA are more likely to experience avoidance behaviors when their trigger came from an internal decision.
 Externalized PDA includes an individual being expressive with their reactions when they have been exposed to a trigger, possibly resulting in meltdowns, panic attacks, controlling behavior, aggression, and anxiety.